kubernetes-sigs/kueue/keps/976-plain-pods/README.md

 In other words, Kueue won't support [dynamically reclaiming quota](https://github.com/kubernetes-sigs/kueue/issues/78) for plain Pods.

+#### Controllers creating too many Pods

+Due to the declarative nature of Kubernetes, it is possible that controllers face race conditions when creating Pods, leading to the accidental creation of more Pods than declared in the group size, specially when reacting to failed Pods.

+The Pod group reconciler will react to additional Pods by deleting the additional Pods that were created last.

 ### Risks and Mitigations

 #### Increased memory usage